atrisovic/weather-panel.github.io/tutorial-content/content/getting-started.md

    field, factory, or household.
 2. Region data describes an aggregate over an irregular space.
 Typical natural science regions include basins and water/land bodies.
-   Economic region data is much more common though, where quantities are totaled across an entire political unit before they are reported.
+   Socioeconomic region data is much more common though, with information provided for political units (e.g. municipalities), statistical units (e.g., census tracts), and jurisdictions (e.g., educational districts).
+Quantities are reported as a total across the entire regional unit.
 The region over which a data observation is provided is called its geographic unit.
 3. Gridded data provides information on a regular grid, almost always either across latitude and longitude, but sometimes as distance north and east from a fixed point.
 Gridded data can come from